How To: Statistics – ANOVA

 |1 sample t-test||Tests if the mean of a single population is equal to the hypothesized value||A lecturer claims that the mean time taken to complete a quiz is 1 hour.
 From a sample data set, can we reject this claim?|

 |2 sample t-test||Tests if the difference between means of two independent populations is equal to hypothesized value||Does the mean quiz score of female students differ significantly from the mean quiz score of male students?|

 |paired t-test||Tests if the difference between means of dependent or paired observations is equal to a hypothesized value||The mean response time of adults before and after they have consumed alcohol.
 Is the difference significant enough to conclude that alcohol affects response time?|

 |ANOVA||Tests for statistical difference among means for more than two populations||Studying the effectiveness of three types|

 aspirin vs. tylenol vs. ibuprofen

 When to Use Analysis of Variance (ANOVA)?

 The different forms of t-Tests are powerful tools to determine statistical significance, as we have discussed in previous tutorials, but a little itty bitty problem quickly arises as we dive into hypothesis testing: What if we have more than 2 sample groups!?

-ANOVA provides the solution to test if?the?means?of several groups are equal, and therefore performs like a supercharged t-Test!
+ANOVA provides the solution to test if the means of several groups are equal, and therefore perform like a supercharged t-Test!

 ANOVA is about looking at the ‘signal’ relative to the ‘noise’ between the variances of the groups.
 We want to see if?the between-group variance (signal), is comparable to the